 Russian fisheries targeting mackerel species and sardine operate in the NW area of the NPFC Convention area and operate both purse seine vessels and pelagic trawl vessels.
 Russian fisheries first exploited mackerel in the Far East in the early 1960s and harvested it until the late 1980s, when its stocks in areas accessible to the domestic fleet were completely depleted (Baryshko, 2009).
 Out of 26 years of mackerel fishery for 13 years more than 50 thousand tonnes per year was harvested, including 9 years when the catch was more than 100 thousand mt.
-Commercial fishing of mackerel in the Second half of the 1980s, due to a sharp decline in mackerel abundance, its commercial fishing for mackerel in the Russian EEZ has been rare.
+Commercial fishing of mackerel in the North-West Pacific Ocean by vessels under the Russian (Soviet) flag began in 1968.
+Since the second half of the 1980s, due to a sharp decline in mackerel abundance, its commercial fishing for mackerel in the Russian EEZ has been rare.
 Until recently, there has been no target fishing for mackerel by Russia in the Northwest Pacific.
 Russian fisheries resumed fishing in 2015.
 In 2021, the chub mackerel catch by the Russian fleet totaled to 87 thousand mt.